 No, we cannot imitate it either.
 Nature is far more intelligent than us and has more experience.
 It’s as if we put a Ferrari in a time machine and sent it 5,000 years ago.
 The people of that time would have no idea what it is, they would not imagine that they could drive it, and yet they could use their wheels or their mirrors.
 That is, more or less, the relationship between nature and us.
 We are very far from understanding everything, but we can take some small ideas and use them in applications.
 It is something conceptual.
 We take some concepts, we understand maybe 5%, but for us it is new.
 If you have reasonable goals you can achieve something, but if you try to imitate nature and be as good as it, it is going to fail.

-In your laboratory they focus on bio-adhesives, tissue reconstruction and how to release drugs in the body.
-Were there any animals or organisms that helped to develop these lines of research?
+In your laboratory you focus on bio-adhesives, tissue reconstruction and how to release drugs in the body.
+Are there any animals or organisms that helped you develop these lines of research?

 I guess that inspiration comes after reading the work in basic research of other colleagues.

-In most cases I read works by other scientists.
+In most cases I read works of other scientists.
 It is usually biologists who reveal structures and concepts, and I, as an engineer, try to imitate that.
 Actually … I say I read other people’s papers, but the best ideas come out of the cafes.
 You go to a café and talk to a colleague, and when you say you’re frustrated, it’s when you know there might be something.
 It is rare to say so, but many of my ideas came from the frustration of others.
-I mean the frustration of waiting for a and getting b.
-That frustration is science.
-I tell my students that research, research in English, is really a search, to search again and again, to be frustrated and to search again.
+I mean the frustration of waiting for A and getting B. That frustration is science.
+I tell my students that research is really a search, to search again and again, to be frustrated and to search again.

 Could the title of this article, then, be “Innovation is the daughter of frustration“?